sfmohassel/libc.serial/README.md

 # libc.serial
-Serial port library for C#
+A Serial port library for C# to handle AT-Commands